onatustun/hyprmon/README.md

+## reason for fork: messing around the basics of packaging software with nix no reason why this one

 # HyprMon

 HyprMon is a TUI (Terminal User Interface) tool for configuring monitors on Arch Linux running Wayland with Hyprland.
 It provides a visual "desk map" where you can arrange monitors using keyboard and mouse controls, with real-time application to Hyprland.